logo

 In addition to direct work with clients during counseling sessions, marriage and family therapists complete paperwork, work with insurance companies, and refer patients to other mental health professionals when their challenges go beyond the scope of MFT.

-All marriage and family therapists complete continuing education to keep their license active.
+All marriage and family therapists complete continuing education to keep their licenses active.
 The amount and timing of continuing education required varies by state, but in most cases, some professional coursework must be taken during each calendar year.
-Keeping up-to-date with developments in counseling best practices is also important in order to provide the best possible therapy to clients.
+Keeping up-to-date with developments in counseling best practices is also important to provide the best possible therapy to clients.

 Marriage and Family Therapy Careers by Degree Level

-According to a survey from O*NET OnLine, 79% of respondents working in the industry said that a master’s degree is required to be a marriage and family therapist, while 10% said that a professional degree is required, and 5% said that a doctoral degree is required.3 To help you research and learn more about careers in marriage and family therapy with different degrees, we have provided the following summary of careers by degree level.
-Be aware that licensing rules vary by state and a given state may have different exceptions for therapy-related roles that are required to be licensed.
-Additionally, employers commonly use different terms to describe roles that can be similar and often have different requirements as well.
-The below table is a general outline of common degree requirements by role.
+According to a survey from O*NET OnLine, 79% of respondents working in the industry said that a master’s degree is required to be a marriage and family therapist, 10% said that a professional degree is required, and 5% said that a doctoral degree is required.3 To help you research and learn more about careers in marriage and family therapy with different degrees, we have provided the following summary of careers by degree level.
+Be aware that licensing rules vary by state.
+Additionally, employers commonly use different terms to describe similar roles.
+The table below is a general outline of common degree requirements by role.

 Counseling Job TitleMinimum Degree